Kobler99/alta2025/_pages/home.md

 </style>
 | 2025-06-02 | The official ALTA 2025 website is launched.
 | 2025-07-07 | The [call for papers](/calls/papers) is released.
+| 2025-09-07 | The paper submission deadline has been postponed a week.
+Other dates have been adjusted accordingly.
 {: .news-table}